ipld/ipld/libraries/rust/index.md

 ### rust-ipfs

-rust-ipfs, one of the Rust IPFS implementations, has an [intgrated IPLD implementation](https://github.com/rs-ipfs/rust-ipfs/tree/master/src/ipld).
+rust-ipfs, one of the Rust IPFS implementations, has an [integrated IPLD implementation](https://github.com/rs-ipfs/rust-ipfs/tree/master/src/ipld).
 That code is based on an early fork of libipld.

 ### Forest